jeremiak/jeremiak.com/_posts/2023-01-16-datasette-the-data-hammer.md

 ---
 title: Datasette is my data hammer
+description: If you're exploring or publishing data, you should give this open source tool a go.
 ---

 > "When all you have is a hammer, everything looks a nail"